This post may contain affiliate links. Please see my disclosure policy for details.

 100% YES!
 It’s not a cheap attraction by any means, especially for big groups, but a visit to the castle will be worth every single penny.

-Being immersed into endless chapters of history, experiencing the magical legends and the breathtaking views of the coastline all make this a place to remember.
+Being immersed in endless chapters of history, experiencing the magical legends and the breathtaking views of the coastline all make this a place to remember.

 There is something here for every type of traveller; history nerds, Arthurian fans, or just those who want to see the stunning scenery!